kuijjerlab/sisana/README.md

 <br />
 <br />

-#### ❓Question 4: Following the comparison of the expression of the two Luminal breast cancer groups (the default setup in the params.yml file), take a look at the output .txt file.
+#### ❓(Ignore this question...)
+Question 4: Following the comparison of the expression of the two Luminal breast cancer groups (the default setup in the params.yml file), take a look at the output .txt file.
 What are some of the most differentially expressed genes?

 #### ❓Question 5: Do the same comparison as before but for the indegrees this time.